brown-band/website/pages/scripts/2018-2019/fall/cornell.md

 ## Halftime

-Ladies and gentlemen, friends and alumni, presenting an organization that furiously cleaned our rooms last night, it’s the Brown University "yes Mom, it’s always this clean" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that furiously cleaned our rooms last night, it’s the Brown University “yes Mom, it’s always this clean” BANNNDDDDDDDDDDD!

 We’d like to offer our sincere, and quite belated, congratulations to Ithaca for being ranked one of Outside Magazine’s top 10 American river towns!
-According to the review, Ithaca "isn’t your classic river town", which makes sense, because there isn’t actually a river!
+According to the review, Ithaca “isn’t your classic river town”, which makes sense, because there isn’t actually a river!
 What does Outside Magazine know that we don’t?
 Watch now as the Band plays Happy to Live in a Real River Town.

 :sd[Band forms a sea bass that turns into a B and plays Happy Together]